Need to create more awareness about vehicle scrapping process: Maruti Suzuki Toyotsu India MD

-More awareness needs to be created around vehicle scrapping process as numerous individuals still do not know that there are government-authorised facilities catering to scientific and environment-friendly scrapping and recycling of end-of-life vehicles in India, according to Maruti Suzuki Toyotsu India (MSTI) managing director Masaru Akaishi.
+More awareness needs to be created around the vehicle scrapping process, particularly about government-authorised facilities catering to scientific and environment-friendly scrapping and recycling of end-of-life vehicles, Maruti Suzuki Toyotsu India (MSTI) managing director Masaru Akaishi, said.

 “Since the inauguration, we have received and processed almost 120 vehicles.
 I think once the customers start getting the incentives, the volumes will go up,” Akaishi said.